-The organizers of the Stoddard Avenue Pumpkin Glow, a Dayton tradition launched 24 years ago, are for the first time opening carving to the general public.
+The organizers of the Stoddard Avenue Pumpkin Glow, a Dayton tradition launched in 1994, need your help to carve pumpkins.

 >> RELATED VIDEO: Local man uses jack-o’-lanterns to ask ‘will you marry me?’

 🎃 WHEN IS THE STODDARD AVENUE PUMPKIN GLOW?

 The community is invited to gut and carve pumpkins in a heated tent near Annunciation Greek Orthodox Church, 500 N. Belmonte Park N., from Thursday to Sunday of Oct.
 24, 25, 26 and 27.

 The free community pumpkin glow will take place 6 p.m. to 10 p.m.
 Monday, Oct.
 28 and Tuesday, Oct.
 29 on the hill next to the church.

 The Stoddard Avenue Pumpkin Glow has a long community history.
 It was founded by Judy Chaffin, who started carving pumpkins and displaying them on the hill in 1994.
 What started as 50 pumpkins grew into a phenomenon for visitors as far away as Canada.

 In December 2018, Chaffin, known as “The Pumpkin Lady,” died.

 “We started out with about 36 the first year and people thought it was amazing,” Chaffin said in a 2003 interview with the Dayton Daily News.
 “Each year we’ve added more and more pumpkins.”

 Last year more than 1,000 pumpkins were carved for the glow.